Faculty Staff Resources

 Steps to Creating a Faculty-Led Program

 - Discuss the concept for your program with your department chair and Education Abroad and Scholar Services.
-Obtain your college and Dean support for permission to offer an education abroad program.
+Obtain your college and Dean support for permission to offer an education abroad program prior to beginning the proposal phase.

 - Review the Education Abroad website and manuals